qw3rtty/ts-timetracker/README.md

 ##### Available Models:
+The key **storage** indicates which model should be used.
+Following list shows all available models:
 - filesystem: save's the data into files, location is configured by "projectsPath"

 ##### Available Views:
+The key **view** indicates which view should be used.
+Following list shows all available views:
 - terminal: run's in the terminal, with and simple interactive command line interface

 ## :memo: Contributing